Please give us a moment of your time to help ensure the rights of hunts to meet in towns and villages for generations to come.

 Meets held in the middle of towns and villages are often located on council-owned or managed land, and we need to support those councils that allow us to do so whilst ensuring that every councillor is aware of this ongoing threat to our way of life and the freedom of individuals to enjoy a lawful activity.

-This letter is for everyone who wants to see meets continuing in these public areas throughout the 2019 festive season and beyond.
-Many of these meets are regularly supported by hundreds and even thousands of people from the local community as well as those associated with their local packs of hounds, and we need every one to add their voice to the campaign.
+This letter is for everyone who wants to see meets continuing in these public areas.
+Many of these meets are regularly supported by hundreds and even thousands of people from the local community as well as those associated with their local packs of hounds, and we need everyone to add their voice to the campaign.

-It only takes a moment to enter your details below.
-By sending this letter, even if your local meet does not take place on council-owned land, you will be showing your support for those local councils that are being pressured into cancelling their 2019 festive meets.
+By completing our e-lobby, even if your local hunt doesn’t meet on or access council-owned land, you will be showing your support for those councillors who have been threatened for supporting legal hunting and the local councils that are being pressured into considering the future of hunting.